Kane's hat trick leads Blackhawks past Coyotes 6-3 - News 12 Now

+CHICAGO (AP) — The Blackhawks and their marquee players are starting to get in a groove.

+And Chicago is starting to look like the team that won three Stanley Cups in the last seven seasons.

-CHICAGO (AP) — Patrick Kane scored three goals for his third career hat trick to lead the surging Chicago Blackhawks past the Arizona Coyotes 6-3 on Thursday night for their third straight win and eighth in nine games.
+Patrick Kane scored three goals for his third career hat trick to lead the surging Blackhawks past the Arizona Coyotes 6-3 on Thursday night for their third straight win and eighth in nine games.

 Rookies Nick Schmaltz and Ryan Hartman each had a goal and assist.
 Blackhawks defenseman Michal Rozsival scored his first goal of the season in his first game since Jan.
 15.